 The ACL consists of the AM bundle and the posterolateral bundle.
-Since the AM bundle is mainly responsible for anteroposterior stability and the posterolateral bundle is for rotational stability, the interaction of the two bundles contributes to the stability and kinematics of the knee joint^{9,18)}.
-Regarding ACL reconstruction, there is still disagreement on whether double-bundle reconstruction is superior to single-bundle reconstruction for restoring stability or kinematics of the knee.
+Since the AM bundle is mainly responsible for anteroposterior stability and the posterolateral bundle is for rotational stability, the interaction of the two bundles contributes to the stability and kinematics of the knee joint9,18).
+Regarding ACL reconstruction, there is still disagreement on whether double-bundle reconstruction for restoring stability or kinematics of the knee.
 Recent clinical studies have reported that double-bundle reconstruction provides